Skip to main content

 Configure your project details

-You’ll then be greeted with a welcome message, and you can begin setting up your project and app.
+You’ll be greeted with a welcome message, then you can begin setting up your project and app.

 • Following the prompts, select App.